B-AROL-O/FREISA/README.md

 ### ARNEIS

-This is the first public project of the B-AROL-O Team.
+This was the first public project of the B-AROL-O Team.
 Some of the algorithms and code developed for ARNEIS have been reused and further refined by FREISA.

 <https://github.com/B-AROL-O/ARNEIS>